 It can be hard to tell if your systems have been breached.
 That’s because any intruders are often doing it as quietly as possible to give themselves time to see if there’s anything they can gain.

 1. Confirm it’s a cyber security incident

 In some cases, like if you’re locked out of your systems, it will be obvious that a cyber security incident is occurring.
-In other cases, it may not be so clear, you may need technical support to help you understand if an incident has happened.
+In other cases it may not be so clear, and you may need technical support to help you confirm if an incident has happened.

-You may have a full-time IT staff member at your school/kura, otherwise it’s a good idea to have an ongoing relationship with an IT provider who you can call on for support.
+You may have a full-time IT staff member at your school or kura, otherwise it’s a good idea to have an ongoing relationship with an IT provider who you can call on for support.
 If you don’t have one, ask your local school or kura who they use and their experiences.

 2. Understand the scope of the incident

 Once you think there’s been a system compromise, you need to figure out how widespread it is.
 Your response will be different if the intruders only have access to one piece of software, or if they have full access to your school’s network.